 Overview

-The River Dodder (Irish: An Dothair) is Dublin’s largest tributary of the River Liffey, stretching roughly 14 mi (23 km) from its source on the northern slopes of Kippure in the Wicklow Mountains to its confluence with the Liffey at Grand Canal Dock.
-Along the way it threads through the suburbs of Tallaght, Firhouse, Templeogue, Rathfarnham, Milltown, Clonskeagh, Donnybrook, Ballsbridge and Sandymount, providing a rare ribbon of semi‑wild riverfront within a bustling capital.
+The River Dodder (Irish: An Dothair) is Dublin’s largest tributary of the River Liffey, stretching roughly 14 miles (23 km) from its source on the northern slopes of Kippure in the Wicklow Mountains to its confluence with the Liffey at Grand Canal Dock.
+Along the way it threads through the suburbs of Tallaght, Firhouse, Templeogue, Rathfarnham, Milltown, Clonskeagh, Donnybrook, Ballsbridge and Sandymount.
+What makes the Dodder special is how it retains a semi-wild character despite running through a densely populated capital.
+The river’s fast-flowing nature, historic weirs, and restored banks create a continuous green corridor that’s ideal for walking, cycling, and wildlife spotting.

 History